Steffisburg: History

 The town's parish church was first built in the late 7th or early 8th century.
 It was replaced with a new building in the 9th or 10th century.
 It was first mentioned in 1224 as the Church of St. Stephan, which was the center of a large parish which covered the entire Zulg river valley (Zulgtal).
 The bell tower was added between 1320 and 1500.
 In 1528, Bern adopted the new faith of the Protestant Reformation and the church at Steffisburg converted.
-The attached ossuary chapel was demolished soon there after.
+The attached ossuary chapel was demolished soon thereafter.
 In the following century the Anabaptist faith became popular in the upper Zulgtal.
 To help curb this faith's popularity, in 1693 a large parish church was built in Schwarzenegg (now part of Oberlangenegg) and the Steffisburg parish divided.
 In 1681 the current church building was built in Steffisburg, incorporating elements from the 9th or 10th century building.

 Traditionally the local economy was fairly diverse.
 The farmers raised crops on the valley floor and raised livestock in alpine meadows during the summer before bringing them down for the winter.
 By the 14th century there were vineyards on the sunny south facing mountain slopes.
 The Zulg river provided power for a number of grain mills, saw mills, fulling mills and later gunpowder mills.
 In the 1700s pottery factories and several brick factories opened in the town.
 In 1809 a brewery opened, followed by a second in 1818.
 During the 19th century the Aare and Zulg river correction projects helped drain swampy land and protected the growing town from flooding.
 The town was located on the Bern-Thun road, which was expanded in the 19th century bringing additional business to the area.
 The completion of a road to the upper Emmental which passed through Steffisburg in 1895–1900 brought more traffic and money, as did the Burgdorf-Thun railroad on 1899 and the Steffisburg-Thun-Interlaken tram in 1913.
 Since 1900, the town has experienced several housing booms as commuters move to Steffisburg to be close to jobs in Thun.